tripl-ai/arc/docs-src/content/partials/fields/schemaView.md

-Similaar to `schemaURI` but allows the schema to be passed in as another `DataFrame`.
+Similar to `schemaURI` but allows the schema to be passed in as another `DataFrame`.
 It takes precedence over `schemaURI` if provided.